Four US banks fail Federal Reserve stress test

 The results had an immediate impact on share prices, as a pass means the banks can increase shareholder dividends.

 The Fed was expected to release the results of the tests on Thursday, but brought them forward after JP Morgan said on Tuesday it had passed the test.

 JP Morgan's shares rose 7% after the news, while Citibank's fell 4%.

-The bank had been expected to meet requirements and pay a dividend to shareholders.'Not convinced'
+The bank had been expected to meet requirements and pay a dividend to shareholders.

 The Fed wants banks to show they could not only withstand a future crisis but could keep lending, unlike the freeze of the credit crunch of 2008, which deepened economic pain.

 But experts remain sceptical about how effective these tests are in preparing banks for future crises.